kcp-dev/kcp/docs/locations-and-scheduling.md

 workspaces by syncing these workload objects down to those clusters and the objects' status back up.
 This gives the illusion of native compute in KCP.

-We call it *Compute as a Service* because the registered `WorkloadClusters` live in workspaces that are (normally) invisible to the users, and the teams operating compute can be different from the compute consumers.
+We call it *Compute as a Service* because the registered `SyncTargets` live in workspaces that are (normally) invisible to the users, and the teams operating compute can be different from the compute consumers.